Fish contains protein, healthy fat and many vitamins and minerals. During pregnancy, however, there are some types of fish that women should avoid.

 To kill the listeria bacteria which causes listeriosis, reheat deli and luncheon meats and hot dogs to steaming hot.
 Also, avoid eating raw sprouts which may also carry the bacteria.

-Have you ever wondered if non-nutritive sweeteners like aspartame, saccharin and sucralose are safe to consume during pregnancy?
+Have you ever wondered if non-nutritive sweeteners such as aspartame, saccharin and sucralose are safe to consume during pregnancy?

 Current research shows no reason to avoid foods and beverages with these sweeteners.
 The only concern is that while consuming calorie-free soft drinks and candies, you may be missing out on more nutritious foods and beverages that are better choices for mothers-to-be such as milk, juice and water.

 Pregnant women with the rare genetic disorder phenylketonuria, or PKU, should avoid foods and beverages sweetened with aspartame because their bodies cannot break down phenylalanine, the amino acid aspartame contains.